TheArtifulProgrammer/TheArtifulProgrammer/README.md

 ## What I do
 I design and build full-stack applications and cloud infrastructure, with a focus on:

-- Intelligent applications and chatbots using LLMs and vector stores
+- Intelligent applications and chatbots using LLMs and vector stores.
-- Scalable cloud-native systems (containers, Kubernetes, serverless)
+- Scalable cloud-native systems (containers, Kubernetes, serverless).
 - Infrastructure as Code, CI/CD, and production observability
 - Mobile and web applications with a great developer experience